schalkneethling/common-components/components/alertbox/README.md

 - **Dismissible**: Optional dismiss functionality with customizable behavior
 - **Interactive Actions**: Support for buttons and links within banners
 - **Permanent Dismissal**: Banners can be permanently dismissed across sessions
+- **Date Range Support**: Banners can be configured to show only within specific date ranges
+- **Event System**: Comprehensive event system for tracking banner interactions
 - **Configurable**: JSON-based configuration for easy setup
 - **Validated**: Built-in schema validation using Zod
 - **Icon Integration**: Seamless integration with the SVG Icon component